gittuf/gittuf/docs/roadmap.md

 of the security team to sign off on a change.
 This is not the same as a total threshold of three across the members of the development and security teams.

+## Support For Different Hats (Roles)

+Related to the concept of teams, is the concept that a single developer might be on different teams and wish to choose how an action is perceived.
+Suppose Alice is both a maintainer and also on the security team.
+She sometimes may be approving something she authored (wearing her maintainer hat) and other times doing a security review of a dependency (wearing her security hat).
+It is reasonable that she may want to control how a statement of trust by her is used.
+These could naturally be linked to the teams for which a statement should be trusted.

 ## Read Permissions

 gittuf's design implements _write_ permission policies such as who can write to